-18. Behaviour Management
+19. Behaviour management

-Corporal punishment and smacking is unlawful in all schools.
+Corporal punishment and smacking are unlawful in all schools.
 Staff must not use any form of degrading or humiliating treatment to punish a child.
 The use of sarcasm, demeaning or insensitive comments towards children is completely unacceptable.